zwave-js/node-red-contrib-zwave-js/README.md

 THE ultimate Z-Wave node for node-red based on Z-Wave JS.
 If you want a fully featured Z-Wave runtime in your node-red instance, look no further.

+>  node-red-contrib-zwave-js is **hands down the best zwave to node red option on the planet**

   - 100% Javascript, so it's blazing fast and runs in the same memory space as your flows.
   - Does not require a build of any static library
   - Stable